tangkub/guess_number/README.md

-# Guess the nubmer Project
+# Guess The Nubmer Project

 ## Description
 This project is developed for learning and practicing Python.\